kethan-kumar/Custom_Database/README.md

 Database & its management system (DBMS)

 The database and its management system would simulate a basic system like MySQL and implements multiple database queries.

 Functionalities:
+- Basic Menu with multiple options like
+  1. New user
+  2. Existing user
+  3. MySQL Command prompt
+  4. MySQL Dump
+  5. Export ERD
+  6. Exit from application

-- Menu SQL queries functional in the current version:
+SQL queries functional in the current version:
-- CREATE - INSERT - UPDATE - DELETE - SELECT - SQL DUMP - ERD generation - FOREIGN KEY
+- Regular expression for the queries have been implemented without any library support.
+  .
+CREATE
+  .
+INSERT
+  .
+UPDATE
+  .
+DELETE
+  .
+SELECT
+  .
+SQL DUMP
+  .
+ERD generation
+  .
+FOREIGN KEY support

 User store instructions: